 Invest in a Bridgewater Bank Guaranteed Investment Certificate (GIC) and watch your money grow.
 Bridgewater Bank offers leading GIC rates Canada wide.
 The rates shown below are calculated on a per annum basis and effective as of today.
-Our rates were last changed on June 25, 2019.
+Our rates were last changed on August 8, 2019.
 Interest rates are subject to change at any time without prior notice.

 |Minimum deposit $5,000|

 |Minimum deposit $5,000|

 *On GICs having terms of one year or longer, interest is calculated daily on the principal amount and is either paid monthly, annually, or compounded annually and paid on maturity at the option of the customer as identified on their application.
 Monthly paid interest option available at a rate of 0.25% lower than annual rates.

 - No fees